 Existing Conditions Assessment

-- During the design phase, which was completed in 2020, the Ground Penetrating Radar (GPR) was finished on the graveyard north of East Queen Street and a portion of the graveyard south of East Queen Street, adjacent to North Cypress Street, henceforth referred to as the ‘cemetery work area’.
-A GPR report was issued with the results that identified the approximate depths of existing caskets within the ‘cemetery work area’
+- During the design phase, which was completed in 2020, the Ground Penetrating Radar (GPR) was finished on the graveyard north of East Queen Street and a portion of the cemetery south of East Queen Street, adjacent to North Cypress Street, hereafter referred to as the ‘cemetery work area.
+A GPR report was issued with the results that identified the approximate depths of existing caskets within the ‘cemetery work area.

-- Also during the design phase, which was completed in 2020, a detailed survey of the ‘cemetery work area’ was done along with a photo inventory of all the observable headstone markers.
+- Also, during the design phase, completed in 2020, a detailed survey of the ‘cemetery work area’ was done along with a photo inventory of all the visible headstone markers.
 The photo inventory includes over one-thousand separate photos documenting existing conditions.

 Construction Efforts Specific to Headstone Leveling

 - The contractor has now completed a separate detailed survey and headstone marker survey.
-This was a planned redundant effort to ensure any headstones moved were put back in the same location and condition as existing position.
+This was a planned redundant effort to ensure any headstones moved were put back in the exact location and condition as the existing position.

 - The contractor will be required to work within a small portion of the cemetery at a time for the Headstone Leveling.
-The documents require no more than 100 grave markers are disturbed at a time.
-This will help ensure quality control and to make sure that each section is restored properly, then approved and accepted by the Engineer and Town prior to allowing the contractor to move to the next section of work.
+The documents require no more than 100 grave markers to be disturbed at a time.
+This will help ensure quality control and that each section is appropriately restored, then approved and accepted by the Engineer and Town before allowing the contractor to move to the next work area.

-- For larger headstones, the contractor has been provided a detailed method to construct the base ensuring it will remain level.
-This detail was developed in conjunction with local funeral home specialists utilizing industry approved standards for cemetery and headwall installation.
+- For larger headstones, the contractor has been provided a detailed method to construct the base, ensuring it will remain level.
+This detail was developed with local funeral home specialists utilizing industry-approved standards for cemetery and headwall installation.

-- The below project video describes the phased sequence of headstone work at time stamp 3:08 minutes.
+- The video below describes the phased sequence of headstone work at a timestamp of 3:08 minutes.

-- An archaeological specialist, with extensive experience identifying and documenting cemeteries, will be on site during all ground disturbing activities.
-Should a grave marker be identified during the leveling process that wasn’t identified previously, the archaeological specialist will photo document the grave marker and will work with the Town to include on the final cemetery mapping.
+- An archaeological specialist with extensive experience identifying and documenting cemeteries will be on-site during all ground-disturbing activities.
+Should a grave marker be identified during the leveling process that wasn’t identified previously, the archaeological specialist will photo document the grave marker and will work with the Town to include it in the final cemetery mapping.

 - In the event of a funeral, the contractor will be required to clean up the project site and stop all construction activities during the graveside service.